 Another interesting Ancillary Therapy that can be added to the treatment program is the use of calming body wraps.
 Below we are providing information on two such wraps.

 The Anxiety Wrap is made of a stretchable fabric the animal wears.
 It uses a technique called Maintained Pressure.
 Maintained Pressure is a technique also used with Autistic children, and in neuro-rehabilitation to modify the body's sensory receptors and change the nervous system back to a more normal state.
 There is currently a scientific study being done on the benefits of the Anxiety Wrap at Tufts University Veterinary Behavior Department.
-Learn more about it at this linke.
-For more information click on Videos on the Use of the Anxiety Wrap and how to Purchase the Anxiety Wrap.

 The Thundershirt for Separation Anxiety uses the covering theory and also adds gentle pressure over the dog's body with a snug Velcro closure and stretchy fabric.
 It is hypothesized that this body pressure "hugs" the dog, giving relief to anxiety.
 It is not fully understood how all these body coverings work, but many dogs have shown improvement with anxiety related disorders such as separation anxiety and noise phobia.
 Usually the response to these coverings takes some time to develop and is not instantaneous.
 At least 3 wearings, and following the manufactures instructions carefully are important for success.
 Especially when combined with the other anxiety treatment modalities, body coverings can often help decrease the stress.

 The Thundershirt-How it Works!
 Thundershirts are available for sale at Deer Run Animal Hospital